Overview of Chapter 7 and 13 Bankruptcy

 In a chapter 7 bankruptcy, property that is not exempt may be liquidated to pay creditors.
 The appointed trustee can take possession of the non-exempt property, sell it, and distribute the proceeds.
 California exemptions are generous, and with careful analysis and planning, most filers keep all of their property.
 (Read about exemptions (Read about exemptions here).

 Chapter 7 debtors can usually keep their homes and cars (if that is desired), so long as all of the equity in the property is exempt.

 If a person owns property that is not fully protected by exemptions, or is behind on mortgage payments, a chapter 13 case may be needed to protect the debtor’s non-exempt or secured assets.
 Chapter 13 is bankruptcy is known as reorganization.
 In chapter 13, the debtor proposes a plan to pay creditors over a period of 3 to 5 years.
 The debtor must have sufficient regular income to pay secured debts and priority debts.
-The automatic stay (which prevents creditors from taking any type of action against the debtor) is usually in effect for the entire duration of the case.
+The automatic stay (which prevents creditors from taking any type of enforcement action against the debtor) is usually in effect from filing through conclusion of the case.

 Payments in chapter 13 plans may include:

 - payments to secured creditors to make up for past-due amounts

 - payment of priority debts (such as domestic support obligations and income taxes)